 Curiosity – This builds curiosity in two ways:

-1. It opens a loop and makes you want to know what this rule is.
+1. “Changed Forever” opens a loop and makes you wonder what changed.

-How you can use this framework: Tell your audience about a hidden rule with a big cost that most miss.
+How you can use this framework: Tell your audience about something that just changed forever, and nobody’s talking about it.

 Examples of this framework in action: